with Maria Sirois

 ✦ This course is for those who are in difficult straits at this time, and for those who are in a time of flow.

-✦ It is for those who must increase their self-care while showing up for the obligations most meaningful to them.
+✦ It is for those who wish to increase their self-care while showing up for the obligations most meaningful to them.

 ✦ It is for those who seek to build resilience and those who seek to teach resilience.